 Bruno, who was also the Blue Demons’ head coach from 1976-78, has taken DePaul women’s basketball to new heights — during his tenure, the Blue Demons have achieved national status as one of the top women’s programs in the country.

-In 2014, the Blue Demons brought nationwide recognition to the sport of women’s basketball with a 104-100 triumph over Oklahoma in the 2014 NCAA tournament opener.
-It was the highest scoring regulation game in the history of the NCAA women’s tournament.
+In 2014, the Blue Demons brought national recognition to the sport of women’s basketball with a 104-100 triumph over Oklahoma in the 2014 NCAA tournament opener.
+It was the highest-scoring regulation game in the history of the NCAA women’s tournament.